-AB 184 (Speier) changed the Board's name to the Medical Board of California, effective January 1, 1990.
-At this same time, a toll-free phone line was installed to make it more accessible to consumers and a Centralized Complaint and Investigation Control Unit (later referred to as CCU) was created for more efficient processing of complaints.
+AB 184 (Speier, ch.
+886 Statutes of 1989) changed the Board's name to the Medical Board of California, effective January 1, 1990.
+At this same time, a toll-free phone line was installed to make the Board more accessible to consumers and a Centralized Complaint and Investigation Control Unit (later referred to as CCU) was created for more efficient processing of complaints.
 This new structure allowed for improved communication with consumers on the status of their complaints and eliminated the backlog of unprocessed complaints.
-The centralized handling of complaints eventually led to redistribution and even workload assignments to the various district offices and allowed for consistency in the types of complaints that were formally investigated.
+The centralized handling of complaints eventually led to redistribution and even orkload assignments to the various district offices and allowed for consistency in the types of complaints that were formally investigated.